X901/Schedule-Background-Task-New/README.md

 # Schedule-Background-Task-New

-### This is a example on how to uplouds images on Background in iOS 13 using new Framework
+### This is an example on how to uplouds images on Background in iOS 13 using new Framework
 ### called BackgroundTasks

 ### About the Project: